 PSF offers various share classes of mutual funds and 529s.
 As an example, certain mutual fund share classes, often referred to as Class A shares, charge an upfront sales charge and an ongoing trail.
 For other mutual fund share classes, often titled Class C shares, there is no upfront sale charge paid, however, there is an ongoing trail payment and a contingent deferred sales charge to the investor if there is a redemption within a certain period of time after purchase.
 Depending on the length of the holding period for the mutual fund or 529, and other factors, one share class may be less expensive to the investor than another, and PSF and the financial professional may earn more or less in compensation for one share class than another.
 Because of their characteristics and sales load structure, mutual funds generally are longer term investments.
-Frequent purchases and sales of mutual funds offered by a sponsor that permits exchanges without additional sales charges.
+Frequent purchases and sales of mutual funds can result in significant sales charges unless the transactions are limited to exchanges among mutual funds offered by a sponsor that permits exchanges without additional sales charges.
 PSF maintains policies and procedures that are designed to detect and prevent excessive mutual fund switching, but you should monitor your account and discuss with your financial professional any frequent mutual fund purchases and sales.

-Some share classes or funds we offer do not charge or pay to us an upfront sales charge and pay us ongoing trails of 0.25% or less annually ("no- load funds").
+Some share classes or funds we offer do not charge or pay to us an upfront sales charge and pay us ongoing trails of 0.25% or less annually ("no-load funds").
 PSF makes no-load funds available only to certain customers or through certain of our programs.
 We may be compensated in other ways by sponsors of no-load funds, such as through revenue sharing payments.
 Because of the limited compensation from no-load funds, we have an incentive to limit the availability of no-load funds we offer and to recommend you invest in funds that impose sales charges and trails.